South

 Start your Texas 1031 exchange

 30-minute consultation.
-I'll walk through your specific property, identify any Texas-specific issues, and quote the exchange fee.
+I'll walk through your specific property, identify any Texas-specific issues, and map out your exact 45/180-day timeline and next steps.